 The games where white wins by incredible attacks on the kingside are not few.
 A quick search in the database will show that black must play with care and, most importantly, be aware of whites’ ideas.

 As mentioned before, white has many resources and attacks can come out of the blue for the unprepared player.

 There is an interesting idea where white doesn’t hurry to castle but instead tries to quickly install a knight on e5, but the bishop on g3 and continue with f4.
 In this case, the king can remain in the center, but white can even consider castling short at the right moment.
 As the center usually remains closed, the same idea can be used even after castling short in the first place.

-As mentioned above, this is a solid, but resourceful opening.
+As mentioned above, London System is a solid, but resourceful opening.
 That means that you can vary the plans; one day you can go for the attacking plans and another day play positionally.

 There are different move orders and each has its ideas, giving you options inside the same system.
 It is important to avoid preparation and try to get your opponent on unknown territory and studying various plans can help you surprise your rivals.

-This is not an opening where you need to learn the moves by heart, but one where you need to study games of the strong players and understand the plans in each type of structure.
+London is not an opening where you need to learn the moves by heart.
+It’s one where you need to study the games of the strong players.
+You also need to understand the plans in each type of structure.

 This means that you won’t actually focus so much on the opening phase.
 But, on the middlegame one which will allow you to improve your positional play and attacking skills.